 The following cost drivers were included in this study:

 - The direct cost of health care (speech-language interventions, prescription drug use, acute inpatient care, psychiatric care, emergency department and day surgery visits, screening and diagnosis, and specialized addiction treatment);

 - The direct cost of law enforcement (corrections);

 - Other direct costs (children and youth in care, supportive housing, long-term care, special education, and prevention and research); and

 - Indirect costs (productivity losses due to disability and premature mortality of individuals with FASD).

 Additional costs, noted by the authors, are not included, but should be considered in future assessments: the cost of productivity losses of parents/caregivers of people with FASD, and the non-monetary or intangible costs such as pain, suffering, stress and guilt [of mothers].

 These cost figures, as powerful arguments, should not be misused for the further stigmatization of mothers with alcohol dependence.
 Rather, they should be used as strong scientific evidence demonstrating the burden and cost associated with FASD by policy-makers formulating policies on programs and funding support for the numerous activities required to improve the lives of people with FASD and their families, and to prevent further alcohol-exposed pregnancies.

-As this 200 page report was copyrighted, I was only able to use brief quotes.
-Once again, original links to CanFASD website are no longer valid.
+As this 200-page report was copyrighted, I was only able to use brief quotes.
+Once again, the original links on the CanFASD website are no longer valid.
 The Report is called: The Burden and Economic Impact of Fetal Alcohol Spectrum Disorder in Canada.